 Hermes is also at a crossroads.
 While it enjoys brand name recognition and revenue, there are some uncertainties as to who will invest in the brand in the future.
 Yet, much of this uncertainty has little to do with Hermes itself– in fact, Hermes may prove that the luxury jewelry market still has much to offer.

 But what exactly is so special about Hermes?
-And what are the best bracelets you can buy to complete your outfit?
+And what are the most popular Hermes bracelets that will complement your wardrobe?

-Consider this your guide to Hermes bracelets.
+Consider this your guide to all of the popular Hermes bracelet ideas.
 I’ll give you ideas for how and what to buy, and my picks for the best of the selection in 2022 and beyond.

 Hermes is a French luxury brand that’s been around for quite some time– it was first established in 1837.
 Today, it is known for its accessories, such as handbags, bracelets, watches, and other jewelry.
 Hermes also sells furniture, and even supplies for dogs and horses.

-Though the founder was born in Germany, Hermes and his family moved to France in the late 1820s, where the brand was established.
+Though the founder was born in Germany, Thierry Hermès and his family moved to France in the late 1820s, where the brand was established.

 What started as a family business focused on producing saddles slowly grew.
 By 1914, Hermes was employing around 80 to make hand-crafted saddles.
 During the 1920s, accessories were added, and the first storefronts in Paris appeared in the mid to late 1920s.

-Leather jackets, scarves, and women’s fine jewelry continued Herms’ popularity in the 1930s.
+Hermes jewelry, leather jackets, and scarves, continued the brand’s popularity in the 1930s.
 The 1950s and 60s saw the implementation of the now-famous Hermes logo, as well as a dive into producing purses, and eventually, perfume.

 Hermes remains one of the most popular luxury brands for both jewelry and accessories, alongside other big names such as Burberry and Prada.